 What I know now and what I want others to know is that an ultrasound machine while great at predicting genders and certain medical issues, is horribly, woefully, unspeakably inadequate at predicting futures.

 There is no machine, no technology so advanced that could have ever predicted how amazingly joyous our lives would be with Lamp in it.
 She is a wonderful, bright, happy ray of sunshine to all those who know her.
 That probably sounds a lot like your kid right?
+She is.
 Lamp is a person first.
-While her body is a integral part of who she is and will certainly shape her earthly experience, I think this brightness and joy has little to do with her limbs.
+While her body is a integral part of who she is and will certainly shape her mortal experience, I think this brightness and joy has little to do with her limbs.
 She is who she is, and there's not a machine in the world that could have showed us that.
 This goes for typical, healthy children as well.
 And life in general.

 To any mother who may have recently received some difficult news at an ultrasound, please know that that's just one small piece of the whole picture.
 You will certainly experience grief, as you should, but leave room for joy.
 It will be there, I promise.
 In very unexpected ways.
-Now I understand that there are families with very trying and difficult special needs journeys, but I haven't met one who would change a thing.
+Now I understand that there are families with very trying and difficult special needs journeys, but so far I haven't met one who would change a thing.
 That is why I do these spotlights, because through it all the love is there.
 Always.